plan2net/sierrha/README.md

 ## Changelog

+* 0.4.0
-* 0.4.0 Error pages are cached in TYPO3's page cache
+    * Error pages are cached in TYPO3's page cache
+    * Set as compatible with v11 LTS
 * 0.3.8 Add extension-key to composer.json
 * 0.3.7 Prevent 403 handler from getting caught in a loop
 * 0.3.6 Prevent 404 handler from getting caught in a loop